star-hengxing/libuipc/docs/api_docs/uipc/geometry/AttributeCollection/index.md

     :    The attribute slot with the given name.

     :material-keyboard-return: **Return**
-    :    EmptyRef if the attribute slot with the given name does not exist.
+    :    nullptr if the attribute slot with the given name does not exist.

-!!! function "[[nodiscard]] OptionalRef&lt;const IAttributeSlot&gt; find(std::string_view name) const"
+!!! function "[[nodiscard]] P&lt;const IAttributeSlot&gt; find(std::string_view name) const"